 Images via: harpersbazaar.com, upcomer.com, getthegloss.com and glamour.com

-I'm really not surprised that this ground your gears this year (because I found myself rolling my eyes at the sheer volume of these brands launched in 2022) and took the top spot from the still-pretty-loathed 'Clean Beauty' trend.
+I'm really not surprised that this ground your gears in 2022 (because I found myself rolling my eyes at the sheer volume of these brands launched this year) and took the top spot from the still-pretty-loathed 'Clean Beauty' trend.
 Celebrities and influencers are launching their own brands left, right and centre, and I'm a little sceptical as to how many of them will still be around in 5 years...
 Whilst there are always the well-researched passion projects coming to fruition (Trinny London and Skin Rocks spring to mind), for every one of those there seem to be a dozen soulless, low-effort cash grabs.
 Beauty (and particularly skincare) is the hot area to get into right now, looking at the numbers and growth its seen over the past 2-3 years, so it's obvious why so many people want in.
 It's just painfully transparent when these big names have zero interest in the beauty world.

 Your favourite K-beauty brand was...
 CosRX